-Elena Brebenel is a material-based practitioner who is interested in investigating the intersections between art, craft and design, through a highly experimental process-based and research-driven practice.
+Elena Brebenel is a textile practitioner who is interested in investigating the intersections between art, craft and design, through a highly experimental process-based and research-driven practice.

 Through her design research situated at the intersection with science, she explores the possibility of developing a poetic approach to raising awareness about health and wellbeing in the domestic space through the use of bio-inspired textile artefacts.